TylerB24890/wp-theme-generator/docs/README.md

   - `lexi.js` Miscelleneous JS functions to help with theme development are placed here.
   - `[your-theme-name].js` You should use this as your "main" theme file.
 Put all one-off jQuery functions and other small/global items in here.
     - Be sure to `import $ from 'jquery'` to use jQuery in here.
-  - `grunt-settings.js` This file controls your `Gruntfile.js` script and holds your variables in one place.
-    - If you change your stylesheet directories you should make sure you change them here.
-    - This file also contains the Browser Reload URL for your theme.
-By default it is `http://[your-theme-name].local:3000` but you are free to change that to whatever your Virtual Host is configured to.
-(Just make sure the `:3000` is at the end.)

   - `/variables/` - This directory contains a couple of files off the bat.
 The most important file here is the `index.js` file.
 To keep things clean, you should separate your global variables into individual files.
 For example, all variables dealing with the URL are located in the `url.js` file and imported into the `index.js` file for easy exporting.